jguillermofc/RSESubsetSelection/README.md

-# RSEsubset_selection
+# Fast High-Diversity Subset Selection for Multiobjective Optimization by Riesz s-Energy
-Repository for the IEEE TEVC Paper "Fast High-Diversity Subset Selection for Multiobjective Optimization by Riesz s-Energy".
+## Repository for the IEEE TEVC Paper "Fast High-Diversity Subset Selection for Multiobjective Optimization by Riesz s-Energy".

 # Available Greedy Algorithms for Pair-Potential Energy-Based Subset Selection